Troubleshoot network performance issues from your smartphone with our free mobile app for Android and iOS, or our web app.

 Monitor your server using TCP (Transmission Control Protocol) check and see how your server is performing for speed and efficiency.
 You can even customize by location from dozens of points within the Constellix network.

-HTTP Checks (Hypertext Transfer Protocol) allow you to verify if your web server is up and running from a dozens of monitoring nodes around the world.
-If the web server is responding, it will return a HTTP status code of 200.
+HTTP Checks (Hypertext Transfer Protocol) HTTPS (SSL or secure version) allow you to verify if your web server is up and running from a dozens of monitoring nodes around the world.
+If the web server is responding, it will return a status code of 200.

 If you want to view more status codes, we recommend that you use the full version of Sonar.